meth/app/README.md

 _Note: To run the built Linux executable on Ubuntu you will first need to do `apt-get install libgconf-2-4`._

+### Android

+Requirements:

+* You will need the `METH_RELEASE_KEYSTORE_PASSWORD` variable set in `~/.grade/gradle.properties`

+## Architecture

+The app is written using [React Native](https://facebook.github.io/react-native), with the desktop port done using [react-native-web](https://github.com/necolas/react-native-web).

+### Web3 connection

+Each browser tab has the following global object made available upon page load:

+* `web3.currentProvider` - Dapps can [use this](https://github.com/MetaMask/faq/blob/master/detecting_metamask.md#deprecation-of-global-web3js) to initialise a connection that is able to communicate with the connected Ethereum node.

+_Note: Synchronous web3 calls are not supported._

 ## License